Tawfeeq2507/pes_pd/README.md

 <details>
 <summary> SoC design and OpenLANE </summary>

-### Introduction to all components of open-source digital asic design
+### Introduction to all components of open-source Digital ASIC Design

 - To implement Digital ASIC design we require certain elements these elements are RTL IP's,EDA Tools,PDK data.